Kaneez98Fatima/portfolio_website/README.md

 # Portfolio_website
 ### Portfolio Website

-> This project is a Microverse exercise on HTML and CSS that demonstrates the knowledge of Semantic HTML, flexbox, background properties, and mobile-first responsiveness
+> This project is a exercise on HTML and CSS for the practice of Semantic HTML, flexbox, background properties, and mobile-first responsiveness

 ![screenshot](screenshot.png)